-In this section, we evaluate our anonymizing schemes by performing two sets of initial experiments.
+In this section, we evaluate our methodology by performing two sets of initial experiments.
 Our goal is to quantify the effect of specific anonymization models and system parameters on the ability of a candidate peer to detect proactive requests.

-4.1.
-Simulation setup
+4.1 Simulation Setup

 We have implemented a simulator in NS-2 using OTcl and C++.
-Table I summarizes the main simulation parameters and the range of values tested.
-These ranges were selected based on their coverage of the likely operating characteristics.
-In addition to these parameters, networks of nodes were constructed using GT-ITM-based topologies [16].
+Table 1 summarizes the main simulation parameters and the range of values tested.
+These ranges were selected based on their coverage of the likely performance characteristics.
+In addition to these parameters, networks of nodes were constructed using GT-ITM-based topologies [4].
 In these networks, approximately 25% of the nodes transact with the target peer as part of normal application execution.
-The target peer processes approximately 5000 transactions in each simulation run.
-Our simulator currently generates a uniform request traffic across all network nodes.
+The target peer processes approximately 5,000 transactions in each simulation run.
 Each data point in our figures represents the average value of three randomized runs.